 Investigation & prosecution

 If you are facing an investigation or prosecution for an alleged breach, the early intervention of a specialist solicitor is a must.
-We have dealt with many cases where our timely advice and assistance has ensured a much better outcome for the client.
+Our data protection and regulation team has dealt with many cases where their timely advice and assistance has ensured a much better outcome for the client.

 It is often the case that an unrepresented business will say or do things which prejudice the future defence of their case.
 We will assist from the very beginning of an investigation and avoid this.
 We will liaise with the regulator to obtain full disclosure.
 Our experienced team will then provide strong guidance on how to deal with investigations, formal interviews under caution and any subsequent court appearances.